 This free tool quickly and easily shows you how many average monthly searches any keyword phrase is getting.
 This is the quickest and easiest way to make sure people are actively searching for your topic.

-3. GET A MOBILE-RESPONSIVE THEME
+7. GET A MOBILE-RESPONSIVE THEME

 With well over 50% of viewers looking at websites on a mobile device these days you simply can’t have a website that isn’t mobile responsive.
 If your site is on WordPress (and it should be), then chances are your theme is mobile-responsive.

-4. HAVE A CLEAR KEYWORD GOAL FOR EVERY POST AND PAGE ON YOUR SITE
+8. HAVE A CLEAR KEYWORD GOAL FOR EVERY POST AND PAGE ON YOUR SITE

-I pick my keyword phrase first.
+I pick my topic first.
+Then I find a great (usually longtail) keyword phrase next.
 Then I craft my post title around that.
-After that I do a post outline.
+After that, I do a post outline.
 Then I write my content.